ShroudProtocol/ShroudX/README.md

         git clone https://github.com/ShroudProtocol/ShroudX

-2. Build Shroud core:
+2. Build ShroudX core:

-    Configure and build the headless Shroud binaries as well as the GUI (if Qt is found).
+    Configure and build the headless ShroudX binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.